Happy Thursday Reader,

 Hey, %FIRSTNAME%, Do you have any burning questions about teaching oboe?
 Reply to this email and ask!
 I'd love to answer your questions in my next newsletter.

-Written weekly by oboist and studio teacher Alli Gessner, the Teaching Oboe Newsletter for Band Directors brings you weekly advice on teaching your oboe students with resources, links, exercises, tips, and more!
+Oboe 101 is written weekly for oboists, family of oboists, and educators.
+The Newsletter brings you a weekly dose of advice on playing oboe with resources, links, exercises, tips, and more!